GovTechSG/seed-documentation/onboard-device/mac-os.md

 6. Ensure the device you are onboarding is connected to the Internet so that Intune is able to install the required software and configurations.

+7. After 30-60 minutes, check your inbox (organisational email address) to see if you have received any email regarding your onboarding status.

+8. Choose the appropriate step:

+   a.
+If you have received a successfully onboarded email, skip rest of the steps in this section and proceed to [Step 3: Verify installation](#step-3-verify-installation).

+   b.
+If you have received a failed onboarding email, complete the below steps.

-7. Refer to the following table to know about the possible onboarding status and the action required by you.
+9. Refer to the following table to know about the possible onboarding status and the action required by you.

 | Status | Description | Action required |
 |---| ---| ---|